 4. Finding Your Target Market

 The best way to have a successful partnership with a distributor is to ensure that you chose the one that can help you get to market as quickly as possible.
-Ensure that the distributor you choose is selling to your exact target market and know that they are successful at selling products to your target market.
+Ensure that the distributor you choose is selling to your exact target market and know that they are successful at selling products to your target market, and how to get your product into retail stores.

 One suggestion is to find out who distributes your competitors’ products or one who sells products that are complimentary to yours.
 And when I say competitors, I mean the ones that are selling a ton of product.
 Finding a distributor that represents similar and successful products will help get your product to market faster because they already know how to compete and win in that market.
 It also provides a great sales opportunity for the retailer, to create bundles and add on deals for multiple products, increasing the products revenue potential.